 There are real problems facing world conservation with contributing factors including the destruction of rainforests and natural habitat, pollution, an increasing human population, the need for more natural resources, illegal wildlife poaching and more.
-These are organisations and environmental agencies trying to help and you can sign up to volunteer to play your role.
+Organizations and environmental agencies are helping around the world and you can sign up to volunteer to play your role.

 Search conservation volunteer programs around the world and help nature, the environment, rainforests & habitats.